 Populations can build up to huge numbers in a short time.
 A generation can be completed in less than a week if the conditions are right – hot weather, low humidity and dust and dirt on leaf surfaces.
 Low numbers may make plants just look bad.
 Heavy infestations slow plant growth and cause leaves to drop prematurely, and severe infestations can kill plants, especially if plants are suffering from water stress.

 Prevention is the best protection against spider mites.
 Focus on keeping plants healthy, well-watered and free of dust on leaves.
-That can be a challenge with water restrictions.
-Get creative!
-Capture the water from your shower and put it into a pressurized sprayer.
-The water mixed with air can easily knock the pests to the ground and give your plant a bit of extra moisture.
+Easily knock the pests to the ground with a shot of water, and give your plant a bit of extra moisture.
 As with any application of water to foliage, do it early in the day so leaves can dry.

 Encourage natural enemies – they’re the most important weapons against spider mites.
 There are the general predators – lacewings, big-eyed bugs, and minute pirate bugs, and a few specialized predators.
 The shiny black, oval-shaped spider mite destroyer lady beetle, Stethorus picipes, and its larvae, consume about half a dozen mites per day.
 Western predatory mites, Galendromus occidentalis, are about the same size as plant-feeding mites but have longer legs and are more active; they also feed on pollen and other food.